contact us

 Step Two: Select your new property manager.

-The first step is to ask family and friends for recommendation and check out business reviews.
-They’ll give you a good idea oh what it’s like to work with an agency (BTW, Independent is Canberra’s most 5-starred property management agency).
+The first step is to ask family and friends for recommendations and check out business reviews.
+They’ll give you a good idea of what it’s like to work with an agency (BTW, Independent Property Group is Canberra’s most 5-starred property management agency).

-Once you have a candidate in mind, set up an appraisal conversation with them.
+Once you have a candidate in mind, set up a property appraisal conversation with them.
 Make sure you ask:

 Step Three: Inform your property manager.